 Having a quick breakfast doesn’t have to mean having a boring (or carboloaded) breakfast.
 These vegetarian breakfast quesadillas are packed with flavor and protein.
 For an easy morning treat, make these ahead of time and freeze, then microwave or heat them in a frying pan when you’re ready to eat.
 Heating in a frying pan will give them a crispier finish.

 This recipe is made simple by using canned black beans, but you can prepare the beans yourself from dried beans.
 The corn can be prepared by boiling or steaming fresh corn ears or by using frozen corn or canned corn.

-- Lay out the tortillas and place half of the mixture on one side of each and fold over.
+Lay the tortillas on a work surface.
+Divide the filling mixture evenly on one side of each tortilla and fold over.
 Let come to room temperature.

-- To reheat, you can microwave the quesadilla for about 1 minute until cheese is melted.
-You can also heat in a skillet until cheese is melted and tortilla is brown, or warm them in a toaster oven.
+To reheat, you can microwave the quesadilla for about 1 minute until the cheese is melted.
+You can also heat in a skillet until the cheese is melted and tortilla is brown, or warm them in a toaster oven.
 Serve with fresh salsa or simply eat them on the go.

 - Not everyone loves cilantro, so you can leave that out if it's not to your taste.

-- If you like it spicier, add chopped jalapenos or a dash of hot pepper sauce to the quesadillas.
+- If you like things a little spicier, add chopped jalapeños or a dash of hot pepper sauce to the quesadillas.

 - You can use a shredded Mexican cheese blend rather than cheddar.

-- Any type of bean will work, including pinto beans.
+- When it comes to beans, any type will work, including pinto beans.

-- If you want to avoid flatulence problems, you could eliminate the beans and corn while adding more vegetables.
+- If beans don't suit your digestion, you could eliminate them and add corn and more vegetables.